-Although the remark is obvious, the agent who can perceive X believes that she faces the Aumann structure with the Ω_X .
+Although the remark is evident, the agent that can perceive X believes that it faces the Aumann structure with the Ω_X .
 Thus, if we define some correspondence on only Ω_X , we can define the standard knowledge operator on Ω_X .

 Finally, we show the following proposition proposed by Heifetz et al. (2006).